mrdegbe/devtrack/README.md

 ---

-# 🚀 `devtrack` CLI
+# 🚀 DevTrack CLI

-🛠️ `devtrack` is a lightweight developer productivity CLI tool for tracking tasks and generating meaningful Git commit messages (AI-powered) without leaving the terminal.
-It works both online (via OpenRouter) and offline (via Ollama).
+🛠️ DevTrack is a lightweight developer productivity CLI tool for tracking microtasks and generating smart Git commit messages using AI.
+It works both online (OpenRouter/OpenAI) and offline (Ollama).

-## ✨ Why `devtrack`?
+## ✨ Why DevTrack?

-Modern developers juggle dozens of tasks daily — but Git alone doesn’t track the **why** behind each change.
+Most devs juggle dozens of thoughts and changes.
+Git doesn’t capture the *why* — DevTrack does.

-🔹 Project managers use Jira.
+🔹 Project managers have Jira.
-🔹 Designers use Figma.
+🔹 Designers have Figma.
-🔹 Developers use… their memory?

-`devtrack` fills the gap by giving you a developer-first micro-task tracker that lives right in your terminal.
+🔹 Developers?
+Now we have DevTrack.

-- 🧠 Track your current focus
+* 🧠 Track your focus per task
-- 📝 Generate structured commit messages
-- 🐢 Avoid messy, vague Git history
+* 🧾 Avoid vague Git commit messages
-- 💻 Stay in flow — no switching tabs or opening heavy tools
+* 💻 Stay in flow, never leave the terminal
+* 🧠 Smart commit messages powered by AI

 ---

-## ✨ Features
+## 🔥 Features

-- ✅ Add, list, and remove tasks
+* ✅ Add, list, tag, remove, and complete tasks
-- 🧠 Generate smart commit messages based on task description and git diff
-- 🌐 Supports OpenRouter and Ollama for online/offline usage
+* 🧠 Mark any task as your current focus
+* 💬 Generate smart, AI-assisted Git commit messages
+* 📂 Works with OpenRouter, OpenAI, or Ollama
-- 📁 Stores tasks locally in `.devtrack.json`
+* 📁 Stores tasks locally in `.devtrack.json`
-- 🖥️ Runs from the terminal as `devtrack <command>`
+* 🧠 Stores current focus in `.devtrack_active.json`

 ---

 ## 🚀 Installation

-Install globally from PyPI:

 ```bash
 pip install devtrack